sjbennett123/gloryforthefist/content/rules/_index.md

 You then have to adjust tags or mark your character skill sheet to reflect the fact that you have been healed and your missing body points have been restored.

 A warrior in chain mail then comes up to both of you.
 With her are a venerable mage and a rather shifty-looking individual.
 “Pardon me,” she states, “but we were just wondering if you’ve heard anything about a goblin treasure map.
 We’d be willing to pay for information that proves to be true.”
 You try not to show any reaction as she speaks about a rumor she had heard involving a map kept in a small box.
 Better find out more about these people before making any commitments.
-You introduce yourself and they do as well, and you all spend some time discussing your pasts and talking about other rumors and bits of decide information you have heard.
+You introduce yourself, and they do as well.
+You all spend some time discussing your pasts and talking about other rumors and bits of inside information you have heard.
 You finally decide that they can be trusted and you suggest that you all go someplace where no one can overhear.

 You travel to the mage’s cabin where you show the box to the shifty-eyed person, who turns out to be a “locksmith.”
 He smiles at the challenge and pulls out his tools.